-Emily llett joined the Library in October 2016 as the Lifelong Learning Assistant and job shares this role with Katie Reid, supporting the learning and public events programmes.
+Emily llett joined the Library in October 2016 as the Lifelong Learning Assistant, supporting the learning and public events programmes.
 Emily became a volunteer tour guide on GWL's Women's Heritage Walks in 2014, and is still discovering the stories of incredible unsung women in the city.
 She is an award-winning children's writer, and an avid reader for whom the Library's shelves are a constant treat.